Skip to main content

 3. Engine Idle Time Analysis: Quantifying extra paid time (and fuel cost) from buses left idle unnecessarily.

-This granular analysis reveals the true root cause of overruns, allowing for targeted solutions.
-A problem initially blamed on a driver might be revealed as a broader issue with school schedules, sub-optimal routing software, or a vehicle in need of preventive maintenance.
+By gathering and mining available and relevant data, school transportation executives and CFOs can move from guesswork to an evidence-based diagnosis of inefficiencies.
+A granular analysis reveals the true root cause of overruns, allowing for targeted solutions.
+A problem initially blamed on a driver might be revealed as a systemic issue with school schedules, sub-optimal routing software, or a vehicle in need of preventive maintenance.

 The Modern Toolkit & the AI Frontier